15bic026/Austin-crime-data-analysis/README.md

 ![Austin crim3e3 ](https://user-images.githubusercontent.com/77584094/228089348-9619b4ed-e4ca-48f4-9d02-be9db7356f83.png)
 From the above plot, I found that Inspector C has the highest average clearance time though having the second lowest number of cases involvement

 During Exploratory data analysis I found that On week days the number of crimes are higher comaperd to weekends
 ![image](https://user-images.githubusercontent.com/77584094/228095969-3244e67b-9030-487a-918c-d68b8445aa28.png)
+In the above plot, it is clear that the trend is decreasing, starting from Monday to Sunday

 Out of the three created features I selected Dangerous_Zip as the target variable for the machine learning model to predict the crime rate of districts in Austin city.
 I deployed classification models Logistic Regression and Decision Tree along with hyper-parameter tuning